Siyaaan/TheVaultOfCuriosity/The Kite Runner - 2.md

 Pages:
 ---
 **MAIN**
-Wait, it is only natural for them to marry their 1st cousiin?
+Wait, it is only natural for them to marry their 1st cousin?

+Here, we delve into the usual life of both of the children with their own fathers, and learned the backstory starting from their birth

 **INSIGHTS**